jfpatrick/pyqt-tutorial/docs/source/fast/7-testing.rst

    See the `docs <https://github.com/jbasko/pytest-random-order/blob/master/README.rst>`_.

-Remember to read the `pytest documentation <https://docs.pytest.org/en/latest/contents.html>`_ or a good `tutorial <https://realpython.com/pytest-python-testing/>`_ before starting and to leverage its features, like `fixtures <https://docs.pytest.org/en/latest/fixture.html>`_, to avoid duplicating code, setting up and tearing down tests, and to mock bigger components of your application.
+Remember to read the `pytest documentation <https://docs.pytest.org/en/latest/contents.html>`_ or a good `tutorial <https://realpython.com/pytest-python-testing/>`_ before starting, and to leverage its features, like `fixtures <https://docs.pytest.org/en/latest/fixture.html>`_, to keep your code tidy, setup and tear down tests, and mock bigger components of your application.

 .. index:: Mocking the Control System API